 Have your A/C equipment checked immediately

 Proactive maintenance of your home’s air conditioning system will help avoid a failure on the warmest summer days, when your air conditioning system is running at maximum capacity 24/7 for weeks and months.
-During a routine maintenance visit, an expert air conditioning technician can normally avert an emergency by finding problems and replacing parts before they go out, and cleaning and tuning the air conditioner so it is ready to keep you cool during the heat of summer when you want it most.
+During a routine maintenance visit, an expert air conditioning technician can normally avert an emergency by finding problems and replacing parts before they go out, and getting an ac tune up so it is ready to keep you cool during the heat of summer when you want it most.

 Wear loose, lightweight clothing, particularly when you’re going to be outside.
 Don’t wear dark colors, especially black clothing, since dark colors hold heat.
 The color white is a better choice since it reflects the sun.
 It’s also good to purchase a wide-brimmed or gardening hat to help stop the sun from shining down on your face, and don’t layer clothing.